 We hold your personal information in accordance with the security provisions of the UK Data Protection legislation.
 We use industry standard Secure Server Software (SSL) for your transactions with us.
 It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read as the information travels over the Internet.

 If you have any questions about security please contact us on 020 7940 1760.

-We may update the terms of this policy at any time, so please do check it from time to time.
-We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address you have provided to us or by placing a prominent notice on our website.
-By continuing to use our website you will be deemed to have accepted such changes.
+We may update this policy to reflect changes in how we use your information.
+You may wish to check this policy each time you provide us with your information.
+Where appropriate, we will provide you with notice of any significant changes in the way we treat personal information by sending a notice to the primary email address you have provided to us or by placing a prominent notice on our website.